 Military families living overseas can also benefit from nutrition assistance programs.
 The Women, Infants and Children Overseas Program provides nutrition assistance to eligible military families living overseas.
-It was established thanks to the hard work of our Association and others who recognized military families often also face financial struggles.
+It was established thanks to the hard work of our Association and others who recognized that military families abroad may also face financial struggles.
 Eligibility criteria are the same as for families living in the United States.
 Your installation will have a WIC overseas coordinator who can determine families’ eligibility for the program.
-WIC Overseas Counselors provide eligible families with an approved food list and redeemable food checks called "drafts."
-Those drafts can be used at overseas commissaries and NEXMARTs.
+WIC Overseas Counselors provide eligible families with an approved food list and redeemable food checks called “drafts,” that may be exchanged for specific foods and quantities in overseas commissaries and NEXMARTs.
 Counselors can also offer nutrition advice and ideas for meal planning and food preparation.

-Families with school-age children can benefit from several program operated by the United States Department of Agriculture (USDA), including the National School Lunch Program, the School Breakfast Program, and the Summer Food Service Program.
+Families with school-age children can benefit from several programs including the National School Lunch Program, the School Breakfast Program, and the Summer Food Service Program.
 Your child’s school will have information about eligibility criteria and how to apply.
-Schools typically send home applications for the free and reduced price meal program at the beginning of the school year.
-If you move midway through the school year can ask for an application at their school office.
+Schools typically send application for the free and reduced price meal program home at the beginning of the school year.
+Military families who move midway through the school year can ask for an application at their school office.

-The largest national nutrition assistance program is the Supplemental Nutrition Assistance Program (SNAP), often referred to as food stamps.
-To be eligible, a family must have an income below set limits.
+The largest national nutrition assistance program is the Supplemental Nutrition Assistance Program (SNAP), which many people refer to as food stamps.
+To be eligible, families’ income and resources cannot exceed set limits.
 Unlike WIC, BAH is included in determining SNAP eligibility, which limits the number of military families who can benefit from this program.
 However, junior service members with larger than average families may qualify.
-Find out if you’re eligible and how to apply at your local SNAP office.
+Find out if you are eligible and how to apply at your local SNAP office.

-Our Association believes strongly that no military family should ever struggle to put food on the table.
-Although most military families may never need nutrition assistance, these programs are a vital resource for those in need.
+Our Association believes strongly that no military family should ever have to struggle to put food on the table.
+Although many military families may never need nutrition assistance, these programs are a vital resource for those in need.
 We firmly believe that all federal nutrition assistance programs should be fully funded to ensure that families and children in need can benefit from these important services.